saezlab/hepatic-microenviroment/README.md

 ***

 ### Content
-This repository deals exclusively with the analysis of the **Human** RNA-seq data.
+This repository deals exclusively with the analysis of the **human** RNA-seq data (Cirrhosis cohort).
 The mouse models mentioned in the abstract were analyzed elsewhere.

 More information of the